 The Department held briefing sessions with key stakeholders from mid-November to mid-December 2024 to ensure the settings for the expression of interest process are fit-for-purpose and achieve our objectives.
 The feedback we received through this process informed the final version of the criteria and the industry-specific Secretary’s Environmental Assessment Requirements.

 The Housing Delivery Authority will publish briefing records on its website within 14 days of each briefing.
-This will include high-level information on an expression of interest, and the Housing Delivery Authority’s recommendation, reasons and advice to the Minister for Planning.
+This will include a project description for each expression of interest considered, the Housing Delivery Authority’s recommendation and reasons and advice to the Minister for Planning and Public Spaces.
+It also includes key briefing details like the date and time of the briefing, attendees and disclosures of interest, where applicable.

-Successful proposals that the Minister for Planning and Public Spaces declares to be state-significant development will be published in an Order.
-We will notify successful applicants by email.
+Successful proposals that the Minister for Planning and Public Spaces declares to be State Significant Development will be published in an Order.
+The Department will notify applicants by email.

 To ensure your expression of interest is evaluated quickly, please ensure it clearly and completely answers the questions in the web form.
 If your application is accurate and of high quality, we should not need to investigate further or ask for more information.

-Declared state-significant development applications that lodge in accordance with issued SEARs must pay a fee before the Department begins its assessment.
+Declared State Significant Development applications that submit an Environmental Impact Statement in accordance with issued SEARs must pay a fee before the application is considered lodged and the Department begins its assessment.

 Applications proposing a state-significant development and concurrent rezoning must pay a state-significant development fee and a rezoning fee.
-To minimise delays, the Department will require payment before it considers applications to be lodged.
 We will issue an invoice to the applicant using the contact details in the application.

 Application fees are non-refundable and cover the Department’s costs in assessing the application(s).